LEARNAcademy/syllabus/React_in_Rails_Apartment_App/01-react-in-rails/03_single_page_app.md

 :      1	import React from "react"
 :      2	import PropTypes from "prop-types"
 :      3	import { Nav, NavItem, NavLink} from 'reactstrap'
-:      4	import { BrowserRouter as  Router, Route } from 'react-router-dom'
+:      4	import { BrowserRouter as  Router, Route, Link } from 'react-router-dom'
 :      5
 :      6	// Pages
 :      7	import Home from './pages/Home'